Compare Commercial Mortgages

 In addition to stamp duty, you must pay an additional charge based on the value you calculate for the lease.
 For amounts below £150,000, there is no tax, and for amounts between £150,001 and £5,000,000, there is a 1% tax.
 A 2% tax is applied to any portion worth more than £5 million.
 For more information on this, check out the HM Revenue & Customs commercial property stamp duty calculator.

-What are the fees associated with a commercial property mortgage?
+What fees are associated with a commercial mortgage?

 If you are applying for commercial finance, you will also have to consider the following costs: